THE ARTICLES (falsely called the Articles Of Confederation) AND THE BYLAWS OF THE UNITED STATES

 Therefore, even if it were ratified, it should have been immediately struck down by the Supreme Court.
 The fact that it was not is due to a very corrupt Judicial branch of government in the United States.

 Property.
-In the articles, there was a right to own property free and clear.
-This was removed from the Constitution.
+In the Articles, there was a right to own property free and clear.
+This was removed in the Constitution.
 This is an important provision that is much needed today.

 Work.
 In the articles, there was a right to work and a clear right to contract, meaning to buy and sell.

-Example: These are basic rights.
-Occupational licensing laws clearly violate the right to contract and the right to work and need to be declared illegal.
-These occupational licensing laws do not assure quality of care.
+These are basic rights.
+For example, occupational licensing laws clearly violate the right to contract and the right to work and need to be declared illegal.
+Occupational licensing laws such as medical and legal licenses do not assure quality of care and have helped wreck these professions.

 They are simply control mechanisms that have raised prices and decreased the equality of care.
-All occupational licensing laws in the United States are completely illegal (based on the phony legal doctrine called the police powers).
 For details, read The Case Against Medical and All Occupational Licensing.

 Move about.
 The Articles include a right to move about.
 This is in addition to the right to assemble, which is in the Constitution.

-Example: The activity of the governors during the covid-19 mess to restrict people to their homes was clearly illegal.
+Example: The activity of the governors during the covid-19 outbreak to restrict people to their homes was clearly illegal.

 Quartering soldiers.
 The Amendment about prohibiting quartering of soldiers in people's home was stronger.
 It was a terrible habit of the British at the time that caused stealing, rapes and other serious problems.